-For more information about start-up files, see "How to Save and Boot from the Current Configuration" on page 23.
-An example default config, with explanations of the meanings of the commands, is shown below:
+For more information about start-up files, see "How to save and boot from the current configuration" on page 23.
+An example default configuration, with explanations of the meanings of the commands, is shown below:

-CONTENTS OF DEFAULT SETTINGS DESCRIPTION 1 An empty comment line (comments begin with an !). service password-encryption !
+CONTENTS OF DEFAULT SETTINGS DESCRIPTION 1 An empty comment line (comments begin with an exclamation !). service password-encryption !
 Forces passwords in the script to be encrypted. no banner motd !
 No message of the day is set by default. log record-priority !
 Records log message priority. username manager privilege 15 password 8 \$1\$bJoVec4D\$JwOJGPr7YqoExA0GVasdE0 Specifies the password for the manager user. ssh server allow-users manager The SSH server is set to allow the user manager. service ssh !
 SSH is enabled by default. no service telnet !
 Telnet is disabled by default. no service http !
 HTTP is disabled by default. no clock timezone !
 The clock is disabled by default. snmp-server ! !
-SNMP is enabled by default. aaa authentication enable default local AAA authentication is enabled by default. aaa authentication login default local
+SNMP is enabled by default. aaa authentication enable default local AAA authentication is enabled by default. aaa authentication login default local ip domain-lookup !
+Allows domain name lookups.

-CONTENTS OF DEFAULT SETTINGS DESCRIPTION ip domain-lookup !
-Allows domain name lookups. no service dhcp-server !
+CONTENTS OF DEFAULT SETTINGS DESCRIPTION no service dhcp-server !
 DHCP is disabled by default. no ip multicast-routing !
 Turns off L3 multicast packet switching in the switch hardware. spanning-tree mode rstp !
 Turns on RSTP. lacp global-passive-mode enable !
 LACP is enabled by default. interface eth0 !
 A heading for any configuration settings for the management eth0 port.
 There are no eth0 settings. ip address dhcp ipv6 address dhcp The DHCP client is activated for IPv4 and IPv6. interface port1.0.1-1.0.24 switchport switchport mode access !
 Sets each switch port to access mode. interface vlan1 !
-Creates VLAN 1. line con 0 A heading for any configuration settings for the console port.
+Creates VLAN 1. line con O A heading for any configuration settings for the console port.
 There are no console port settings. line vty 0 32 ! end A heading for any configuration settings for VTY sessions.
 There are no VTY session settings.

-How to change a management interface IP address on the NET MGMT port
+Changing a management interface IP address on the NET MGMT port